-Are you considering online therapy?** This mode of counselling is becoming increasingly popular as people try to navigate busy schedules with limited availability for wellness appointments.
+Are you considering online counselling?** This mode of counselling is becoming increasingly popular as people try to navigate busy schedules with limited availability for wellness appointments.
 It also suits people who live in small towns and have little access to helping professionals.
 It is especially helpful right now, given the world crisis around Covid-19.

 But even if neither life circumstance applies to you, online communication has for many people become a comfortable and easy way to connect with others.
 If you simply enjoy communicating online from the comfort of your home and are familiar with online technology, you may be an ideal candidate.

-Once you make an appointment for online therapy I will send you the usual intake and confidentiality forms that I send to all my clients prior to a session.
+Once you make an appointment for online counselling, via my online booking site. you will receive a confirmation email which includes an intake form to complete and a confidentiality waiver to sign.
 These forms tell me important things about who you are, a little about your family and medical history, and your expectations for counselling.
 The confidentiality form lets you know how your information is protected and provides the safety and security of knowing that our conversations remain private.
-Prior to the session I will also send you an invoice detailing the rate for the type of session you have booked (individual, couples, 60 mins, 90 mins.)
-Payment will be due within 24 hours of the end of the session.

 Once the formalities are out of the way, how the session runs will depend on your comfort level.
 I like to get to know who my clients are outside of the “problem” that has brought them for counselling.
 This also helps ease you into the conversation and gives me a sense of how you are doing right now.

 Whilst you may be used to chatting to friends using online tools such as FaceTime, Google Hangouts, and Skype, none of these platforms can guarantee protection of your private information and the content of our conversations.
-In order to guarantee 100% confidentiality, I conduct online counselling sessions via Regroup Therapy, a platform for health professionals which uses a high quality video service and is fully PHIPA (Personal Health Information Protection Act) complaint.
-Not only does ReGroup offer encrypted video conversations, the service will also confirm your appointment date and time, and set you up in a client waiting room when you sign on for your session.
+In order to guarantee 100% confidentiality, I conduct online counselling sessions via Jane Telehealth, a platform for health professionals which uses a high quality video service and is fully PHIPA (Personal Health Information Protection Act) complaint.
+Not only does Jane offer encrypted video conversations, the service will also confirm your appointment date and time as many times as you need prior to your session.

 If you are not overly technical, don’t panic!
-Zoom couldn’t be easier to use.
+Jane couldn’t be easier to use.
 Once you have booked your appointment with me via the online booking system, I will send you a link to my waiting room and you will enter this into your web browser.
 You will then use this same link every time we meet.

 A note about using your cell phone for sessions:

-You may join a session on a smart phone or tablet provided you have the zoom app installed (find it in the App store under Zoom Cloud Meetings).
+You may join a session on a smart phone or tablet using the Jane app.
 However, I strongly recommend that you do not use a cell phone for sessions whenever possible.
 In my experience, the small screen size and hand held system will not offer the environment and comfort required to relax in a session and focus on yourself.

 Rates, Insurance & Payment

 Please check with your insurance provider and/or employer to determine whether online counselling sessions with a Registered Clinical Counsellor are covered by your policy or workplace.
 Some policies may stipulate in-person counselling only; others may specify that sessions be with a psychologist.
 I do not bill insurers directly.

-10 Tips for a Successful Online Therapy Session
+10 Tips for a Successful Online Counselling Session

 - Ensure appropriate lighting.
-In a therapeutic conversation it’s important to be able to see the client.
+In a therapeutic conversation it’s important to be able to see your counsellor.
 Please make sure there is enough light in the room that you can be clearly seen.